Skip to Main Content

 These experts may not be available for every date of the program

-Jenny Sadak has worked as an educator at Trees For Tomorrow for more than 8 years and loves to share her knowledge of environmental sciences with learners of all ages.
+Jenny Sadak has worked as an educator at Trees For Tomorrow since 2015 and loves to share her knowledge of environmental sciences with learners of all ages.
 Her past professional experience includes assisting with climate change research in Alaska, surveying wildlife for the Helena National Forest, working with water rights for the state of Montana, and leading naturalist programs in Jackson, Wyoming.
 In her spare time, Jenny enjoys spending time with family, hiking, backpacking, cross-country skiing, travelling, and baking.

 Kim Feller joined Trees for Tomorrow in October 2014.
 She is from Columbus, Ohio, has a bachelor’s degree in biology and a master’s degree in coastal, marine and wetland studies.
 Her fieldwork experience includes conducting wetland surveys in Ohio, working at a national wildlife refuge in Michigan and studying marsh bird populations in South Carolina.
-Kim began her job as Road Scholar programs coordinator in 2015.
 When she is not at work, she enjoys many "Road Scholar-like" activities such as hiking, biking, kayaking and photography!

-Todd joined Trees For Tomorrow in January 2018.
-From Delisle, Saskatchewan, he studied natural resource technologies in Fort Smith, Northwest Territories and worked as a park interpreter in Wood Buffalo National Park.
-He later studied environmental science at The University of Lethbridge, then was a naturalist intern at the Audubon Center of the North Woods in Sandstone, Minnesota.
-He then spent six years at Fort William Historical Park in Thunder Bay, Ontario.
-Todd and his family moved to Northern Wisconsin in 2017.
+Todd Starling joined Trees For Tomorrow in January 2018.
+From Saskatchewan, Canada, he studied natural resource technologies in Fort Smith, Northwest Territories and worked as a park interpreter in Wood Buffalo National Park.
+He later studied environmental science at The University of Lethbridge, then studied environmental education at the Audubon Center of the North Woods in Sandstone, Minnesota.
+Todd began his role as Road Scholar coordinator in 2019.

 Bethany Heft joined Trees For Tomorrow in September of 2019.
 She developed her love for both teaching and the great Northwoods when she worked at TFT for a 12-month position in 2011.
 Beth holds a BS in wildlife and fisheries science from Pennsylvania State University.
 Outside of work, her hobbies include crafting, hiking, canoeing and spending time with her horse.